ahopgood/ahopgood.github.io/_drafts/2021-07-29-testing-mdc-logging.markdown

 ## Conclusion
 I now have the means to inspect the logging stack for the MDC contents at a particular point in time.
 I am relying on the Logback implementation to allow for inspecting of these events, ideally it would be nice to have something in SLF4J that is agnostic from the underlying logging framework.
 It might be possible to create a ListAppender for testing purposes in Log4J by implementing the [Appender](https://logging.apache.org/log4j/2.x/log4j-core/apidocs/org/apache/logging/log4j/core/Appender.html) interface.
-In this way I wouldn't be relying on logback but then I would still be relying on a particular logging implementation but that is future work should I see or need the benefit.
+In this way I wouldn't be relying on logback but then I would still be relying on a particular logging implementation, I guess that is future work should I need it.

 The finished test class will look something like this: